WillHensel/WillHensel/README.md

 ### Hi there, my name is Will 👋

-- I’m a current undergraduate in my third year studying Computer Science.
+- I’m a current undergraduate in my fourth year studying Computer Science.
-- My love for computers is rivaled only by coffee, music, and aviation.
 - How to reach me: william.r.hensel@gmail.com